Anti-DDoS technologies: why OVH must keep investing heavily to ensure the best protection for its customers

 The aim of boosting the number of VAC units is to deal with attacks as closely as possible to their source.
 This prevents moving them through the backbone and thus avoids mobilizing bandwidth unnecessarily, at the risk of saturating certain connections.

-The next-generation VAC has been deployed at the same rate as new datacentres.
+The next-generation VAC has been deployed at the same rate as the new data centres.
 So far in 2017, OVH has deployed five additional VACs: in Singapore, Sydney, Warsaw, Limburg (Frankfurt) and London.
 This brings the number of VACs to nine, with a total capacity of more than 4 Tbps.
-Deployments are planned for the East Coast of the USA (Vint Hill datacentre, early October), Spain and Italy.
+Deployments are planned for the US East Coast (Vint Hill data centre in early October), Spain and Italy.

-In parallel with the international deployment of next-generation anti-DDoS systems, we are pressing on with more R&D. The race against time we mentioned in the introduction has no finishing line.
-As the internet’s size and capacity expands, the intensity of the attacks will continue to grow.
-And their sophistication will grow too.
+In parallel with the international deployment of next-generation anti-DDoS systems, we're pressing on with more R&D. The race against time we mentioned in the introduction has no finishing line.
+As the internet’s size and capacity expands, the intensity of the attacks will continue to grow and so will their sophistication.
 On the one hand, we’re studying the mechanisms behind the attacks in order to continuously improve our mitigation tactics.
 On the other, we are well aware that the attackers are trying to understand how our protective mechanisms work in order to get around them more easily.
 We have to stay ahead of the game.

 Our users themselves want us to perfect our anti-DDoS protection systems.
 VAC does protect all OVH customers by default, but it’s only activated when an attack is detected.
 It then starts to filter illegitimate traffic to keep the targeted server up and running.
 Some customers, for example in the finance sector, have opted to keep the VAC permanently activated.
 The slowdown in service during the three seconds or less that it takes, on average, to detect and react to an attack, is not acceptable to them.